w3c/longtasks/loaf-explainer.md

     1. Participates in either the work task or the rendering

+1. we might consider in the future to relyi on "discarded rendering opportunities" as the qualifier for sluggishness alongside (or instead of) millisecond duration allows us to omit noise related to invisible tabs, and also doesn't bind us to the notion of a 60hz animations.

 1. Exposing source locations might be a bit tricky or implementation defined.
 This can be an optional field but in any case requires some research.

 1. Exposing total layout/style time is delicate because those terms are not defined and can be quite implementation-specific.
 However, this info is observable today, by calling `getComputedStyle()` which triggers a style update or `getClientRects()` which triggers a layout.

 1. TBT & TTI are lighthouse values that rely on long tasks.
-Should they be modified to use long animation frames etc?
+Should they be modified to use LoAFs instead?
+Are those metrics useful?

 ## Overlap with [Event Timing](https://w3c.github.io/event-timing/)